amawest/SQL-for-avocados/README.md

 # Best Cities for Avocado Lovers

 ## About data
-The data used was gotten from Kaggle.
-I've included it in this Github repo as avocados.csv.
+The data used was gotten from [Kaggle](https://www.kaggle.com/neuromusic/avocado-prices)and posted by Justin Kiggins.
+I used 2018 data collected on March 25th.

 ## About Project
 This project was done solely on the IBM db2 Cloud.
 You can find the queries under queries.sql.